H-language/docs/README.md

 </pre>

 ### Refs
-If the reference address could be changed:
+If the reference will be changed:
 <pre>
 <LG>TYPE</LG> <Y>ref</Y> <LG>NAME</LG>
 <G>// A reference to a TYPE</G>
 <G>// Can be changed like:</G>
 <G>//  NAME = NAME + 1;</G>
 </pre>
-If the reference is constant:
+Otherwise, make it constant:
 <pre>
 <LG>TYPE</LG> <Y>const_ref</Y> <LG>NAME</LG>
 <G>// A constant reference to a TYPE</G>